Frederick Romberg: ETA Foods Factory

-ETA factory was designed for a client, Nut Foods, for the iricution if their ETA brand margarine.
+ETA factory was designed for a client, Nut Foods, for the production of their ETA brand margarine.

-With its elegant, extremely long curtain wall presenting as the public façade, it was one of the most distinguished industrial buildings of the post-war period.

-At ETA, of interest is the handling of the curtain wall fronting Ballarat Road with its alternating bands of clear and black glass, tubular steel diagonal members (originally picked out in gold matte paint) and classical colonnade implied in the regular rhythm of expressed structural steel columns.
+With its extremely long curtain wall presenting as the public façade, it was one of the most distinguished industrial buildings of the post-war period.
+At ETA is the handling of the curtain wall fronting Ballarat Road with its alternating bands of clear and black glass, tubular steel diagonal members (originally picked out in gold matte paint) and classical colonnade implied in the regular rhythm of expressed structural steel columns.
 Abandoned for many years, only part of the curtain wall facade and the entry courtyard area was retained when the majority of the factory space was replaced by a ‘big box’ retail building and carpark.
 Despite these changes, it is still considered one of the best post-war factories built in Victoria.